andrewmcodes/andrewm.codes/DESIGN.md

 - **Don't** put a kicker above a title.
 A show, a venue, an episode number, or a city is a fact about the item and belongs in the meta row.
 - **Don't** put a shadow on anything that scrolls with the page.
 There are exactly two in the system — the Markdown-actions popover and the selected theme-toggle pill.
 Even the palette and the drawer do without one; a scrim and a border are the elevation.
 - **Don't** round content.
 Entry rows, tile cells, the ledger, and ruled sections are square.
+- **Don't** introduce a second radius.
+Everything with corners is `6px`; an intermediate value implies a depth hierarchy this flat system does not have.
 - **Don't** make a section label large.
 Hierarchy comes from the rail, the rules, and the face — not from type size.
 - **Don't** reference a Radix step `@theme` doesn't bridge; an unbridged utility fails silently rather than erroring.
 - **Don't** use a Tailwind default colour. `@theme` extends rather than replaces, so `bg-amber-500` still resolves — to a colour outside the system that doesn't flip with the theme.
 There are none left in `src/` or `frontend/`; keep it that way.